 The third procedure is anaesthesia not from block [1910] OR is blank.

-Ophthalmology Injection event records will be assigned NZdrg100 C03W Same Day Ophthalmology Injections of Therapeutic Agents with the cost weight 0.0812 and then assigned to excluded purchase unit S40007.
+Ophthalmology Injection event records will be assigned NZdrg100 C03W Same Day Ophthalmology Injections of Therapeutic Agents and assigned to excluded purchase unit S40007.

 DRG Mapping and Exclusion of Skin Lesion Procedures (MS02016)